prachikedia07/notification-system-api/README.md

 **Async Processing** — notifications are processed in the background via BullMQ workers, so the API returns instantly without blocking on the actual processing work.

 **Retry with Exponential Backoff** — if a job fails, BullMQ retries it with increasing delays.
-This handles transient failures gracefully without hammering the system.

 **Rate Limiting** — Redis-based rate limiter sits in front of the API to prevent abuse and protect downstream services.